WriteTech-Hub/writetech-doc-review/templates/review-template.md

 ## 1. Summary:
 Provide a concise summary of the documentation.
 What is it about?
 What purpose does it serve?

-## 2. Clarity and Comprehensiveness:
+## 2. Clarity and comprehensiveness:
 - **Clarity**:
   - Is the information easy to understand?
   - Are the sentences and paragraphs clear and straightforward?